egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 this.addChild( shp );
 ```

-> When you draw a polyline, you can use the `lineTo ()` method continuously, without the need to use the `moveTo ()` method for multiple times.
+>Draw the line, without repeated use `moveTo()` method， continuous use `lineTo()` method.

-Run after compilation, with the effect shown as below:
+Run after compilation, the effect is as follows:

 ![](5661538977888.png)

-## 4. Draw the curve
+## 4.Draw the curve
-The curve provided in Egret is the "second Bezier curve".
-The following figure is the structure of the "second Bezier curve", where P0 is the starting point, P1 is the control point and P2 is the end point.
+The curve drawing in Egret is the "quadratic Bessel curve", and the diagram below is the structure diagram of the "quadratic Bessel curve", in which P0 is the starting point, P1 is the control point and P2 is the terminal point.

 ![](566153b5385e7.png)

-When drawing a curve, please use the `curveTo ()` method in `Graphics`.
+In the curve plotting, need to use  `Graphics`    `curveTo()`  method.

 ```
 curveTo( x1:number, y1:number, x2:number, y2:number ): void
 ```

-The `curveTo ()` method requires four parameters, of which the former two ones are the position of the control point (P1), and the latter two ones are the position of the end point (P2).
+`curveTo()` method to set up the four parameters, the first two parameters are the position of the control points (P1), after the location of the two parameters is the finish (P2).

-When you execute a drawing, first use the `moveTo ()` method to specify the starting point of the curve, and then use `curveTo ()` to specify the control point and end point of the curve.
+First, when performing a drawing using `moveTo()` method specifies the starting point, curve and then use the `curveTo()` specified curve control points and the finish.
 When the program is drawing, the drawing process is as follows:

 ![](566153b54d721.gif)